david-zip/optimization/notes.md

 - Able to effectively find optimal solutions in vicinity with only 100 iterations
 - Work at implementing a termination condition instead of a iteration counter
 - Possible termination criteria that states that objective function must be below 0.1 and that after 5 or more iterations of no changes, end while loop
-  - Current termination condition works very wellfor Rosenbrock Equation (a=1 b=N)
+  - Current termination condition works very well for Rosenbrock Equation (a=1 b=N)
   - **Test for larger values of a and/or b**
+    - Realised that the code was too specific for Rosenbrock equation so termination condition made was scrapped
 - Once termination condition works consistently, figure out how to graph data
   - Maybe graph best solution at each iteration? number of iterations?

+## Simulated Annealling (SA)

+- Unsure what the initial temperature shoud be
+- Best cooling schedule to use